Rudolf Friml: The Firefly and early operettas

-One of the most popular theatrical forms in the early decades of the 20th century in America was the operetta, and its most famous composer was Irish-born Victor Herbert.
-It was announced in 1912 that operetta diva Emma Trentini would be starring in a new operetta on Broadway by Herbert with lyricist Otto Harbach entitled The Firefly.
-Shortly before the writing of the operetta, Trentini appeared in a special performance of Herbert's Naughty Marietta conducted by Herbert himself.
-When Trentini refused to sing "Italian Street Song" for the encore, an enraged Herbert stormed out of the orchestra pit refusing any further work with Trentini.
+In 1912, it was announced that operetta diva Emma Trentini would star in a new operetta on Broadway by veteran Victor Herbert and lyricist Otto Harbach titled The Firefly.
+Shortly before the composition of the operetta, Trentini appeared in a special performance of Herbert's Naughty Marietta conducted by Herbert himself.
+When Trentini refused to sing "Italian Street Song" for an encore, an enraged Herbert stormed out of the orchestra pit refusing any further work with Trentini.
+Arthur Hammerstein, the upcoming operetta's sponsor, frantically began to search for another composer.
+Not finding another theatre composer of comparable reputation to Herbert, Hammerstein settled on the almost unknown Friml because of his classical training.
+After a month of work, Friml produced the score for his first theatrical success.

-Arthur Hammerstein, the operetta's sponsor, frantically began to search for another composer.
-Not finding any other theatre composer who could compose as well as Herbert, Hammerstein settled on the almost unknown Friml because of his classical training.
-After a month of work, Friml produced the score for what would be his first theatrical success.
-After tryouts in Syracuse, New York, The Firefly opened at the Lyric Theatre on December 2, 1912 to a warm reception by both the audience and the critics.
+After tryouts in Syracuse, New York, The Firefly opened at Broadway's Lyric Theatre on December 2, 1912, to a warm reception by both the audience and the critics.
 The production moved to the Casino Theatre after Christmas, where it ran until March 15, 1913, for a total of 120 performances.
 After The Firefly, Friml produced three more operettas that each had longer runs than The Firefly, although they are not as enduringly successful.
 These were High Jinks (1913), Katinka (1915) and You're in Love (1917).
-He also contributed songs to a musical in 1915 entitled The Peasant Girl.
+He also contributed songs to a musical in 1915, The Peasant Girl.

 Trentini was named as a co-respondent in Friml's divorce from his first wife in 1915, and evidence was introduced that they were having an affair.
-Another show, Sometime, written with Rida Johnson Young and starring Ed Wynn and Mae West, ran well on Broadway in 1918–1919.
+Another show, Sometime, written with Rida Johnson Young and starring Ed Wynn and Mae West, ran successfully on Broadway in 1918–19.